 The Landlord-Tenant Act came into being to protect renters from illegal behavior by landlords: repeated invasion of privacy with no actual work being done, refusing to make repairs within a reasonable time frame, trying to cover up safety issues, refusing to accept bids, increasing rent, increasing security deposit, "fining" a tenant for making repair requests, intimidating tenants by phone, text, email and letter, trying to evict to avoid making repairs, gross misrepresentation of the property, renting it with known health and safety hazards, removing services to retaliate, and using unlicensed people to do work in the home.
-Landlords are liable for dangers they SHOULD have known about, like faulty wiring too; they are not allowed to hide their heads in the sand, like an ostrich, refusing to see problems and feigning surprise.
-If your landlord cyberstalks you [sending threatening messages to do you harm, your family members harm, or threatening to do your business[es] harm, using the internet to communicate such messages] he or she has committed a Federal crime against which you have legal remedy.
+Landlords are liable for dangers they SHOULD have known about, like faulty electrical wiring.

 I think it's safe to say that if you have to repeatedly call the City Codes Department, the Public Health and Safety Department, go to court, or hire a lawyer to obtain a habitable living space, you are dealing with a "slumlord."

 Without a doubt, a rental home should be made habitable PRIOR to it being put up for rent; that means every appliance, every system in the home from floodlights to HVAC and garage door openers is to be in working order BEFORE your renter is handed the keys.
 If you say you have a home with a "heated pool"...the heater needs to work.
 If you say you've never had water in the basement...it should not repeatedly flood.
 Being habitable means the home is free of black mold caused by water damage.
 A home is not to be put up for rent with known defects, forcing the renter to endure repair after repair, with numerous workmen in an out of the house, as things continually fall apart all around them.